ampas/CLF/README-PYTHON.md

 	- Documented here: http://docs.autodesk.com/flamepremium2015/index.html?url=files/GUID-460BA05D-3AB7-4BE2-AD30-01F9D3440CD8.htm,topicNumber=d30e147706
 	- Some extensions have proprietary behavior which is not open.
 		- Ex.
 The Reference ProcessNode
+- Implements the Duiker Research extensions
 - Does little checking for validity of the ProcessList data
-- Includes examples of
+- Includes unit tests demonstrating
 	- Creating a ProcessList and various ProcessNodes
 	- Reading a CLF
 	- Writing a CLF
 	- Processing colors with a CLF

 ### Tools
-clfinfo.py
+clfinfo

 - Prints information about a CLF to the terminal

-filterImageWithCLF.py
+filterImageWithCLF

 - Reads an image, applies a CLF to the image, writes a new image

-convertLUTtoCLF.py
+convertLUTtoCLF

 - Converts from the different LUT formats to CLF
 - LUT formats currently supported are: spi1d, spi3d and csp

-convertCLFtoLUT.py
+convertCLFtoLUT

 - Converts from CLF to different LUT formats
 - LUT formats currently supported are: spi1d, spi3d, csp, clf

-convertOCIOtoCLF.py
+convertOCIOtoCLF

 - Converts from a set of OCIO colorspace definitions to CLF
 - Accepts source color spaces and destination color spaces.